 Students will plan, design and perform a cost analysis of a horse facility, paying attention to safety and ease of use.
 Students boarding a horse at Central Arizona College must sign up for this course.

-ANS131 Training the Roping Horse I
+ANS131 Equine Behavior and Training I